astridx/meinblog/content/posts/joomla/9die-daten-der-datenbank-im-frontend-nutzen.en.md

 ```

-> The program code for the form field is adapted to [Bootstrap 5](https://github.com/joomla/joomla-cms/pull/32037).
+> The programme code for the form field is adapted to [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/).
+This framework was integrated into Joomla in the pull request [github.com/joomla/joomla-cms/pull/32037](https://github.com/joomla/joomla-cms/pull/32037).

 #### [administrator/components/com_foos/ tmpl/foos/modal.php](https://github.com/astridx/boilerplate/compare/t6b...t7#diff-aeba8d42de72372f42f890d454bf928e)

 We open the selection in a modal window.
 The following code shows you the template for this.

-> A [Modal](https://en.wikipedia.org/wiki/Dialog_box) is an area that opens in the foreground of a web page and changes its state.
+> A [Modal](https://en.wikipedia.org/wiki/Dialog_box)[^en.wikipedia.org/wiki/Dialog_box] is an area that opens in the foreground of a web page and changes its state.
 It is required to actively close it.
 Modal dialogs lock the rest of the application as long as the dialog is displayed.
 A modal is also called a dialog or lightbox.

 [administrator/components/com_foos/ tmpl/foos/modal.php](https://github.com/astridx/boilerplate/blob/ae04129fb1b65a0939d9f968c3658843ddc7292d/src/administrator/components/com_foos/tmpl/foos/modal.php)